Clinical-Genomics/scout/docs/install.md

 ## 2. Configure
 You need to sign up for access to a few web APIs like Google OAuth and OMIM to make full use of Scout.
 The keys and secrets should be added to the Flask instance config.
+To learn more about possible settings, take a look in the ``scout/settings.py`` module.

 ### Google OAuth
 Create a new project in your [Google Developer console][google-console].
 Under your project, click "APIs & auth" > "Credentials".
 Here you will find your "CLIENT ID" and "CLIENT SECRET".
 You also need to add some "REDIRECT URLS" and "JAVASCRIPT ORIGINS".